What is a Recovery Camp camp?

-People with a mental illness, health students and health professionals spend a week together at an outdoor therapeutic recreation camp and participate in a structured recovery-oriented activities program.
+People with a mental illness, health students and health professionals spend 4 nights, 5 days together at an outdoor therapeutic recreation camp and participate in a structured recovery-oriented activities program.
 Don't worry - it's in cabins, not tents!

 The program focuses on conversation, connection and community to provide opportunities for attendees to learn from one another.
 Activities include flying fox, giant swing, rock climbing, archery, tai chi, bush dancing, orienteering, craft, team initiatives, a high-ropes course, an obstacle course, and more.

 Every camp provides health students with the best opportunity to learn and understand mental health and recovery.
 An environment that challenges, supports and empowers people with lived experience of mental illness is created.

 Recovery Camp works by focusing on strengths, and by promoting empowerment, hope, choice and well-being.

 Each Recovery Camp is designed to be a collaborative program where health students and people with a mental illness contribute in equal measure to the experience.
 Attendees learn from and with one another.